rabstolaf/bwsys/06_golden-node-configuration.md

 After updating the repository and upgrading packages on your Golden Node, we will update the `/etc/hosts` file and enable passworldless ssh.
 Then we use NFS to mount our `/home` from our headnode onto the golden node.
 Next, we set the headnode as the NTP server for the headnode and install and configure LDAP.
+Finally, we redo the OpenMPI steps that we did for the headnode.

 ## 1. Update `/etc/hosts` file